gugazimmermann/dragonspage/article.md

 Subprocess exited with error 1
 ```

-Just go to `frontend/` and run `npm run build` to create the optimized react site. (if you see some JSX error, just stop npm start, delete node_modules folder, run npm install again, then npm start and npm run build).
+Just go to `frontend/` and run `npm run build` to create the optimized react site.

+(if you see some JSX error, just stop npm start, delete node_modules folder, run npm install again, then npm start and npm run build).

-Back to `./` run `cdk diff` again... a lot of info in screen, but at the end you will see
+Back to `./` run `cdk diff` again... a lot of info on screen, but in the end, you will see:

 ```
 Outputs